 At heart, I’m a sucker for paradox.
 Truth hides in the space between contradictory ideas.
-A common example (variously attributed) holds that “talking about music is like dancing about architecture.”
+To paraphrase a common one, “talking about art is like dancing about architecture.”
 With this in mind, I offer a few of my favorite paradoxes.

 Going a bit further, the space in our chests, skulls, and guts anticipate the space within a pot.
 When children mime “I’m a Little Teapot,” they divine the unseen space inside themselves.
-I try to catch pots with a chest full of breath.
+Following their example, I try to catch pots with a chest full of breath.

 "The hills are shadows, and they flow / from form to form, and nothing stands / they melt like mist, the solid lands / Like clouds, they shape themselves and go.”